-Have you been charged with Disorderly Conduct?
-Are you aware that they are treated as physical crimes or a violent physical crimes?
+Have you been charged with Disorderly Conduct in Atlanta or nearby cities in Georgia?
+Are you aware that they are treated as physical crimes or as violent physical crimes?

 The State of Georgia (by legislature or court) refers to these crimes as Crimes Against the Person or Crimes Against People.